dyedurham/PoShTMG/README.md

-Powershell TMG Configuration Module
+PowerShell TMG Configuration Module
 =========

 ## Description

 PoShTMG allows you to configure a functional TMG array from a Powershell console on a TMG array member.
+This allows automated deployment of TMG configuration via PowerShell scripts.

 ## To Install